Master of Health Administration (MHA)

 Webster is committed to your success, and you'll never be alone as you pursue your Master of Health Administration.

-Earn your ACBSP-accredited Master of Health Administration from Webster, a private, non-profit university accredited by the Higher Learning Commission (HLC) and ranked #16 in U.S. News & World Report’s “Best Colleges” list in the Midwest Regional University category.
+Earn your ACBSP-accredited Master of Health Administration from Webster, a private, nonprofit university accredited by the Higher Learning Commission (HLC).

 What stood out to me the most about Webster is the time spent with my colleagues, the professors, and many special presenters that graciously opened up to our class about their life, career, and the struggles associated.
 Most importantly they all spoke about peace that comes from doing what you were called to do.
 That peace exceeds any difficulty in pursuing your purpose.